-124 Intermediate Graphic Design I (Page Layout)
+124 Page Layout

-Advisory: Art-Graphic Design 125 and Art-Fine Arts 150A, 150B, and 185, each with a grade of "C" or better, or equivalent.

-Limitation on Enrollment: This course is not open to students who have completed Art-Commercial Art 120 or 124.
+Advisory: Art-Graphic Design 106 and 125, each with a grade of "C" or better, or equivalent.
+Limitation on Enrollment: This course is not open to students with previous credit for Art-Commercial 124.

-This intermediate course covers the design and layout of multiple page documents such as annual reports, brochures, newsletters, and stationery packages.
-The primary tool is the computer, utilizing layout software, but traditional design media is also used.
-Emphasis is placed on the application of grids and principles and procedures of effective layout.
-This course is intended for students majoring in graphic design.
+This course is a study of design layout for two dimensional graphic projects, such as business systems, brochures, advertisements, and posters.
+The primary tool is the computer, but traditional methods are also used.
+Topics include grids, principles and procedures of effective layout.
+This course is intended for graphic design majors and anyone interested in page layout.
 (FT) AA/AS; CSU; UC.